 Teagasc is committed to the promotion of an environment for work and study which upholds the dignity and respect of the individual and which supports every individual's right to study and/or work in an environment, which is free of any form of harassment, intimidation or bullying.
-This policy applies to the behaviour of learners and staff of the college/centre and others on business or engaged in activities relating to the college/centre or providing services to the college/centre.
+The Teagasc Dignity and Respect Policy for Teagasc Learners applies to the behaviour of learners and staff of the college/centre and others on business or engaged in activities relating to the college/centre or providing services to the college/centre.

-Dignity and Respect issues should be reported to Serena Gibbons, the designated liaison person or to someone of trust on the staff.
+Dignity and respect issues or concerns can be raised with the Contact Person Marc McKeon or to someone of trust on the staff.